 - 4 1/2 tbsp low sugar pectin (I use Ball)

 - If you are canning your jam, sanitize and prepare your jars.
-I like to wash them in warm soapy water, then boil the jars in a water bath for 10 minutes, then I keep them in the oven on 200°F on a cookie sheet to keep them hot.
+I like to wash them in warm soapy water, then I keep them in the oven on 200°F on a cookie sheet to keep them hot.
 (Do not pour hot jam into cold jars or they will shatter.)
 Boil the lids in the water bath for at least 5 minutes before using.

 - To prepare strawberries, wash them and remove stems and hulls.
 Place strawberries in a food mill and mash all of them, catching the juice in a large bowl.
-You can also blend them in a blender and strain the juice, discarding the seeds.
+You can also blend them in a blender and strain the juice, discarding the seeds, or use a potato ricer to mash the berries.
+If using frozen strawberries, you can heat them over the stove to soften them, then mash with a potato masher.

 - Add sugar and return to a rolling boil.
 Continue boiling for a minute, while stirring.
 Remove from heat.

 - If you are not canning the jam, let cool for a few minutes before pouring into containers.
-Allow at least an hour in the refrigerator to solidify.
+Allow at least an hour in the refrigerator to firm up.
 Store covered in the refrigerator for up to a week.
 It can also be frozen in freezer-safe containers.

 - If you are canning the jam, ladle hot jam into hot jars, leaving a 1/4″ head space.
 Wipe the rims of the jars with a clean cloth dipped in vinegar.
 Top with lids and secure tightly with rings.
 Place jars into a boiling water bath and boil, fully submerged, for 10 minutes.
 Carefully remove jars and place on a dish towel to cool.
 You should hear ‘pops’ as the lids seal.
-Wait a few hours and check that the jars have sealed by pressing down on the center of the lids.
-If it ‘clicks’ or is able to be pushed down, it hasn’t sealed properly.
-You can store these ones in the fridge or re-process them in the water bath.
-Sealed jars can be stored in the pantry until ready to use.
+Wait up to 24 hours and check that the jars have sealed by pressing down on the center of the lids.
+If a lid ‘clicks’ or is able to be pushed down, it hasn’t sealed properly.
+You can store unsealed jars in the fridge or re-process them in the water bath.
+Sealed jars can be stored in the pantry until ready to use, up to 18 months.